-Counselling and therapy (sometimes called ‘psychotherapy’) are both types of talking therapy that involve talking about – or exploring through art and other creative materials – feelings, thoughts and experiences.
-This can help your child to make sense of what’s going on in their life and find ways of coping when things are difficult.
+Counselling and psychotherapy involve talking about, or exploring through art or other creative methods, your feelings, thoughts, and experiences.
+Therapy can help your child make sense of what’s going on in their life and find ways of coping when things are hard.

 Therapy helped me to gain a better understanding about how I was feeling and it allowed me to learn how to cope with my emotions without getting overwhelmed by them.